Encourage and Stimulate Creativity

 Psychologists say that the ability to “stick with it” or having “grit” is one of the most important predictors of success.
 Examples of convergent thinking include editing and refining a piece of writing, coming up with an answer to trivia questions, and solving algebra equations.

 Interaction is what 3M calls “horizontal sharing,” or the sharing of ideas across fields.
 3M figured out what research now shows, namely that people who interact with more people, even if the relationships are not very strong, tend to be more creative that those who exist only in small networks of close friends.

 Interpersonal collisions, or human friction, are found in abundance in crowds.
 While these interactions can feel unpleasant, they can also breed tremendous innovation.
 This is why Pixar Studios insists upon the interaction of employees across departments.
 In fact, they design their office space to force interpersonal collisions.

-Jonah Lehrer, author of Imagine, expresses this idea of interaction by saying, “The most creative ideas, it turns out, don’t occur when we’re alone.
+“The most creative ideas, it turns out, don’t occur when we’re alone.
 Rather, they emerge from our social circles, from collections of acquaintances who inspire novel thoughts.”
 (Jonah Lehrer, author of Imagine)

-Don Hahn, author of Brain Storm: Unleashing Your Creative Self and producer of the Lion King and Beauty and the Beast, says, “The nut to crack with creativity in any career is that one must cultivate a lot of creativity about a lot of things, and then bring that knowledge into ones’ very special chosen field of focus.”
+“The nut to crack with creativity in any career is that one must cultivate a lot of creativity about a lot of things, and then bring that knowledge into ones’ very special chosen field of focus.”
+(Don Hahn, author of Brain Storm: Unleashing Your Creative Self and producer of the Lion King and Beauty and the Beast)